styvo51/testy/README-Deployment.md

 # Imx
-Imx is a record matching and verification tool.
+Imx is a record matching and verification api.
 ## Table of Contents
 [TOC]